top of page

 Capital One is a big financial institution.
 It is not a particularly proactively progressive institution with no policies explicitly excluding any type of fossil fuel projects.
 It does, however, seem to be focused on the individual and small business market.
 Importantly, for purposes of defunding fossil fuel finance, Capital One does not make the cut for the top 60 financial institutions in the Banking on Climate Chaos report.

 In conclusion, Capital One is not a fossil fuel free bank, however, their oil and gas investments are relatively small in the fossil finance world.
-If you do decide to use one of their credit cards - or a card from any of the Third Tier institutions - write to their customer service department and CEO to encourage them to get out of fossil fuels entirely.
+If you do decide to use one of their credit cards - or a card from any of the Fourth Tier institutions - write to their customer service department and CEO to encourage them to get out of fossil fuels entirely.

 Interest rates, rewards, & other features